titular33/titular33/README.md

 ### Olá meu nome é Pedro Amorim, sou um desenvolvedor web  👋

-- 🔭 i'm currently working on web developer in Simpla Invest.
+- 🔭 i'm currently working on web developer in Simpla Invest and iḿ also a Software Engineer at Levty.
 - 😄 Pronouns: ele/dele
 - ⚡ Awesome fact: i´m a studant from Driven Educacional/Class T5.
 I'm also graduate in electrical engineering (UFJF) and TI ( Estacio de Sá)
 -->